prixmzz/prixmzz/README.md

 <div align="right">

 # About Me:
-hey im your average developer from the uk, i work on projects ranging from html, js & css all the way to lua(u)
-ive also worked in many large projects :)
+hey im your average developer from the uk, i work on projects ranging from backend, frontend to various databases & frameworks ive also worked in many large projects :)

 </div>